mhaugrud/msumcspy/_sources/GUIandEventDrivenProgramming/11_gui_program_example.rst

 transitions are usually drawn as an arrow on the diagram.

-This idea is not new: when first turning on a cellphone, it goes into a state which we could call “Awaiting PIN”.
-When the correct PIN is entered, it transitions into a different state — say “Ready”.
+This idea is not new: when first turning on a cellphone, it goes into a state which we could call "Awaiting PIN".
+When the correct PIN is entered, it transitions into a different state - "Ready to use".
-Then we could lock the phone, and it would enter a “Locked” state, and so on.
+Then we could lock the phone, and it would enter a "Locked" state, and so on.

 A simple state machine that we encounter often is a traffic light.
 Here is a state diagram which shows that the machine continually cycles through three different states, which we’ve numbered 0, 1 and 2.